 She believes that our unconscious has important messages for us, in the form of dreams, which are worth listening to: “Our mind can work more freely during our sleep, when there is no interference from the outside world.
 Dreams allow our unconscious to take the lead, liberating our mind from logical constraints.
 Our dreams are related to whatever occupies the most our mind during the day; dreams can provide specific solutions to current dilemmas.
 Dreams are an inexhaustible resource of inspiration.”

 Painting dreams, using dreams as a basis for visual arts has always been present in human history, but the most well-known art movement that merged dreaming and reality into a kind of absolute reality, was the Surrealism.
-Their style is the one closest to my heart.
+Szilvia combines their approach with a keen interest in Jungian psychology; agreeing with Jeanette Winterson’s specification, that artistic constructions are not private dreams but collective (i.e. archetypal) visions.
+The world the artist’s imagination creates “is not a private nightmare, not even a private dream, it is a shared human connection that traces the possibilities of past and future in the whorl of now.”
+1

 She investigates the potential of lucid dreaming in the creation process.

-I paint mainly with acrylics, incorporating text elements on different languages into my paintings as a symbol of multiculturality and constant change; which has been very important factors of my life.
-The fragmented texts are a metaphor for the unconscious as well.
-The same way as these texts cannot be fully read or understood; the information from our unconscious cannot be completely retrieved.
+Szilvia paints mainly with acrylics, incorporating text elements in different languages into her paintings as metaphors for the unconscious and as symbols of multiculturality and constant change which are important factors in her own life.
+The same way as these texts cannot be fully read or understood, the information from our unconscious cannot be completely retrieved.

 2016 - Present, MFA (Fine Art) - Nottingham Trent University, UK